nlohmann/fifo_map/README.md

 For more information, have a look at the file [.travis.yml](https://github.com/nlohmann/fifo_map/blob/master/.travis.yml).

 ## Update
-There is another open source code called ordered_map.
+There is another open source code called ordered_map that is being developed and checked.

 The code is in the following link: